javierguzman/javierguzman/README.md

 # What projects am I working on?

 I was recently working on Kindoi; a web app to get your travel itinerary sorted within seconds.
 However, I have decided not to continue with the idea as I did not see the desired growth and there are millions of ideas waiting to be shipped.
-Now I am working on a React Native mobile phone app which I hope to have a MVP for February.
+Now, while I am looking for a job in the web development sector, I am working on a React Native mobile phone app which I hope to have a MVP for February.

 <!--
 **javierguzman/javierguzman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.